Nitrous oxide: Rocket motors

 Nitrous oxide may be used as an oxidiser in a rocket motor.
 Compared to other oxidisers, it is much less toxic and more stable at room temperature, making it easier to store and safer to carry on a flight.
 Its high density and low storage pressure (when maintained at low temperatures) make it highly competitive with stored high-pressure gas systems.

 In a 1914 patent, American rocket pioneer Robert Goddard suggested nitrous oxide and gasoline as possible propellants for a liquid-fuelled rocket.
 Nitrous oxide has been the oxidiser of choice in several hybrid rocket designs (using solid fuel with a liquid or gaseous oxidiser).
 The combination of nitrous oxide with hydroxyl-terminated polybutadiene fuel has been used by SpaceShipOne and others.
 It also is notably used in amateur and high power rocketry with various plastics as the fuel.

 Nitrous oxide may also be used as a monopropellant.
-In the presence of a heated catalyst at a temperature of 577 C, N_{2}O decomposes exothermically into nitrogen and oxygen.
+In the presence of a heated catalyst at a temperature of 577 C, N2O decomposes exothermically into nitrogen and oxygen.
 Because of the large heat release, the catalytic action rapidly becomes secondary, as thermal autodecomposition becomes dominant.
 In a vacuum thruster, this may provide a monopropellant specific impulse (I_{sp}) up to 180 s.
 While noticeably less than the I_{sp} available from hydrazine thrusters (monopropellant, or bipropellant with dinitrogen tetroxide), the decreased toxicity makes nitrous oxide a worthwhile option.

 The ignition of nitrous oxide depends critically on pressure.
 It deflagrates at approximately 600 C at a pressure of 309 psi (21 atmospheres).
 At 600 psi, the required ignition energy is only 6 joules, whereas at 130 psi a 2,500-joule ignition energy input is insufficient.